TAMULib/LibraryServiceStatusSystemService/README.md

 # Library Service Status System

-A service for managing Library System Status developed and maintained by [Texas A&M University Libraries][tamu-library].
+A *Spring* backend for the *Library Service Status System (LSSS) Service* developed and maintained by [Texas A&M University Libraries][tamu-library].

+This is a service for managing *Library Services*.

 <details>
 <summary>Table of contents</summary>